CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab_Setup_mod2.md

 In this lab, you'll configure and prepare your environment for administration tasks.
 You'll enable required features, configure permissions, and prepare core services for administration.

-**Tasks:**
+## Lab Objectives

+In this lab, you will perform the following:

-1. Enable Audit in the Microsoft Purview portal
+- Task 01: Enable Audit in the Microsoft Purview portal
-1. Enable device onboarding
+- Task 02: Enable device onboarding
-1. Enable insider risk analytics and data sharing
+- Task 03: Enable insider risk analytics and data sharing
-1. Set user passwords for lab exercises
-1. Initialize Microsoft Defender XDR
+- Task 04: Initialize Microsoft Defender XDR
+- Task 05: Create a new M365 group

 ## Task 1 - Enable Audit in the Microsoft Purview portal